 Consider what families are looking for in a new program

-Share your Story – The Pack Website and Facebook page should show action, fun, highlight events and activities, and engaged parents/volunteers.
+Share your Story – The Pack / Troop website and Facebook page should show action, fun, highlight events and activities, and engaged parents/volunteers.

 Clear Information – Families that see expectations of families, meeting times and locations, pack calendar, and contact information know what to expect and see that it is an organized functional Scout unit they are looking at.

 Ease of Access – Be Sure BeAScout Pins are up to date and online registration is activated.
 Families that are researching online want to be able to apply online

 Effective Facebook Promotions

 - Multi-pack/Troop or district events are less effective